Exporting to the United States

 - Copyright protects written material, literature, music and software.

-For information on patents and trademarks, visit the United States Patent and Trademark Office website.
+For information on patents and trademarks, visit the U.S. Patent and Trademark Office website.
 For information on copyrights, visit the U.S. Copyright Office website.

 Having the right training and skills is necessary for you or your employees when dealing with the complex and evolving field of export.